kiran-collab/CSIKit-BMI/README.md

 # Requirements

-Requirements are given in requirements.txt
+Requirements are given in requirements.txt file

 To install all packages and libraries needed, run _pip install -r requirements.txt_

 # CSI- Heatmap Conversion